-- 1. Ensure each objective is achievable within the time frame of the cooperative work experience/internship. - 2.
+- 1. Ensure each objective is achievable within the time frame of the work experience education. - 2.
 Ensure each objective is specific enough to be evaluated. - 3.
 Objectives must involve new learning and/or expanded responsibilities, beyond those experienced in previous employment or internships. - 4.
 Ensure the objectives work by designing them to particular needs.